 - Each deal must be submitted for only one League Table category (e.g. a USPP or a loan, but not both).
 But, a USPP may be counted more than once in sub categories (overall USPP, Cross-Border USPP, Country of Origin USPP, etc).

 - If a 4(2) private merely contains 144a boilerplate language it may still count for traditional private placement League Table credit, based on other characteristics of the deal.

 - If a 144a deal without reg rights was done in a "non-public style", mainly with traditional USPP buyers, it may count for overall PP volume without League Table credit given, based on the deal's details.
 It is extremely rare for a 144a deal without reg rights to receive League Table credit.
-The deal challenge of such a transaction would require more attention and documentation.

 - Under strict examination of supporting documentation, and based on the results of our Challenge Period, we may consider giving League Table credit for Institutional Term Loans which were sold to private placement investors.